Stochastic Control Representations for Penalized Backward Stochastic Differential Equations: Introduction

-The above optimal stopping with Poisson random intervention times was firstly introduced by Dupuis and Wang \cite{Dupuis2002}, where they used it to model perpetual American options in a Markovian setting.
+The above optimal stopping with Poisson random intervention times was firstly introduced by Dupuis and Wang \cite{Dupuis2002} (generalized by Lempa \cite{Lempa} recently), where they used it to model perpetual American options in a Markovian setting.
 Since the state space is one dimensional and the time horizon is infinite, they did not even need to introduce any penalized equation.
 Instead, they worked out two ordinary differential equations (\emph{ODE} for short) defined in continuity region and stopping region respectively.
-Recently, Liang et al \cite{Liang} established a connection between such kind of optimal stopping with Poisson random intervention times and bank run problems.
+Recently, Liang et al \cite{Liang} established a connection between such kind of optimal stopping with Poisson random intervention times and dynamic bank run problems.
 In a Markovian setting, Dai et al \cite{Dai} intuitively showed that the penalty method for their optimal stopping time problem is closely related to some intensity framework.
 However, they did not introduce any stochastic control interpretation for their penalty method.\\

-The paper is organized as follows: The proof of Theorem \ref{Theorem} is provided in section \ref{Sec_Proof}.
-Based on the above representation result and the idea of randomized stopping introduced by Krylov \cite{Krylov}, we also give an optimal control representation for penalized BSDE, which is formulated and proved in section \ref{Sec_Control}.
-In section \ref{Sec_Multi}, we apply our representation result to multidimensional reflected (oblique) BSDE, and give an optimal switching representation for the associated multidimensional penalized BSDE.
-In section \ref{Sec_Z}, we apply our representation result to reflected BSDE with a convex constraint on $Z$ (\emph{constrained reflected BSDE} for short), and give an optimal control/optimal stopping representation for the associated penalized BSDE.
-Finally, section 6 concludes.
+The paper is organized as follows: Theorem \ref{Theorem} is proved in Section \ref{Sec_Proof}.
+Then we provide four applications of the optimal stopping representation (\ref{OptimalStopping2}) in the following sections.
+In Section \ref{Sec_rate} we give the convergence rate of the penalized BSDE (\ref{penalizedBSDE1}) in a Markovian setting.
+We also give an optimal control representation for (\ref{penalizedBSDE1}) in the sense of randomized stopping in Section \ref{Sec_Control}.
+Then in Section \ref{Sec_Multi}, we apply to multidimensional reflected (oblique) BSDE, and give two optimal switching representations for the associated multidimensional penalized BSDEs, one of which is closely related to BSDE with regime switching.
+In Section \ref{Sec_Z}, we apply to reflected BSDE with a convex constraint on $Z$ (\emph{constrained reflected BSDE} for short), and give an optimal control/optimal stopping representation for the associated penalized BSDE.
+Finally, Section 7 concludes.